tdiprima/langchain-lab/Tutorial/docs/Tutorial.md

 You can keep calling `conversation.predict(input=...)` and the memory will keep growing with the conversation.
 This is the basis for building stateful chatbots or assistants using LangChain.

-*📝 ADHD tip: Think of memory like a chat transcript that gets prepended to each new question.
+*📝 Tip: Think of memory like a chat transcript that gets prepended to each new question.
 It helps the AI not to forget things mentioned earlier.*

 ## 3. Agents

-**What is an Agent?** An *Agent* is a powerful concept in LangChain where an LLM is not just generating a direct answer, but instead **deciding a sequence of actions** to take based on the user's requ ([Agents | LangChain](https://python.langchain.com/v0.1/docs/modules/agents/#:~:text=The%20core%20idea%20of%20agents,take%20and%20in%20which%20order)).
+**What is an Agent?** An *Agent* is a powerful concept in LangChain where an LLM is not just generating a direct answer, but instead **deciding a sequence of actions** to take based on the user's request ([Agents | LangChain](https://python.langchain.com/v0.1/docs/modules/agents/#:~:text=The%20core%20idea%20of%20agents,take%20and%20in%20which%20order)).
 An agent can choose from a set of Tools (functions or actions) to help answer a question or fulfill a task.
 It uses the LLM as a reasoning engine to figure out *which* tool to use, *what* input to give that tool, and *when* to stop and return an answer.

 In simpler terms, **an agent = LLM + decision-making + tools.** The agent will dynamically determine the steps.
 This is different from a Chain where the steps are fixed in code.
 Use an agent when you want the AI to handle more open-ended problems that might involve multiple steps or external actions (e.g. searching the web, doing math, looking up info).

 Key points about Agents:

 - Agents have access to one or more Tools (we'll explain Tools next).
 For example, a calculator, a search engine, a database, etc.
 - On each turn, the agent (the LLM behind it) receives the user question plus a list of available tools and decides:
     1. Should I use a tool?
 If yes, which one and with what input?
     2. Or, have I gathered enough info and I should answer now?
 - The agent's reasoning is often based on a prompt (LangChain uses a ReAct framework prompt by default) which encourages the model to think step-by-step (sometimes you'll see it output "Thought: ...
 Action: ..." behind the scenes).
 - **When to use**: If your task might require looking up information or performing intermediate calculations, agents are great.
 If the task is straightforward and one-step (just text in -> text out), a chain might suffice.